-RGB Spectrum Showcases Advanced Control Room and Networked AV Solutions at Tokyo Symposium
+RGB Spectrum Showcases Advanced Control Room and AV-over-IP Solutions at Tokyo Symposium

-RGB Spectrum highlighted its latest video processing and networked AV solutions at a recent Technology Symposium held in Tokyo, Japan, co-hosted with technology providers, Hytek and Cybernetech.
+RGB Spectrum highlighted its latest video processing and AV-over-IP solutions at a recent Technology Symposium held in Tokyo, Japan, co-hosted with technology providers, Hytek and Cybernetech.
 The symposium provided an opportunity for customers in Japan to experience RGB Spectrum solutions first hand.
-RGB Spectrum showcased the MediaWall® V and Galileo 4K video wall processors and the latest enhancements to its Zio® Networked AV solution.
+RGB Spectrum showcased the MediaWall® V and Galileo 4K video wall processors and the latest enhancements to its Zio® Enterprise AV-over-IP solution.

 The MediaWall V processor offers real-time display with no dropped frames or tearing.
 Its embedded architecture resists hacking and tampering and protects against intrusion by malware, avoiding the vulnerabilities that PC-based wall processor systems risk.
 The processor’s custom output capability supports increasingly popular LED displays which have unconventional resolutions.

 MediaWall V’s innovative Multipoint Control Room Management system is designed for collaborative work environments.
 It allows multiple operators to share arbitrated keyboard/mouse (KVM) control of both signal sources and the video wall processor itself.
 MultiPoint provides operators with a highly-graphical control interface that is intuitive and streamlined.
 Offering live thumbnails and drag-and-drop capabilities, the user interface makes it easy for operators to monitor and control all system components.